 Welcome to CEU By Net.
-This Page Provides Information About Our Two New Online CE Courses Focusing Upon Assessment and Counseling with Iraq and Afghanistan War Zone Veterans with PTSD, TBI, SUDs, and Other Silent Trauma Injuries.
+This Page Provides Information About Our Two Online CE Courses Focusing Upon Assessment and Counseling with Iraq and Afghanistan War Zone Veterans with PTSD, TBI, SUDs, and Other Silent Trauma Injuries.
 Learn Why 'Coming Home' Is the Hardest Part of the War.

 Veterans Returning from the War Zone Have a Complex Mix of Trauma and Stress Related Injuries - PTSD, Traumatic Brain Injury (TBI), Depression, Anxiety, Relationship Disturbances, Substance Use Disorders (SUDs) Including Addiction Issues.